home-assistant/home-assistant.io/source/_docs/scripts/service-calls.markdown

 data.

 <div class='note'>
-The service call data fields depend on which notification service is used.
+Which data fields can be used in a service call depends on the type of notification service that is used.
 </div>

 {% raw %}